Aziz Ahmed (general): As Chief of Army Staff

 On 25 June 2018, Aziz was promoted to the rank of general and was appointed as the 16th chief of army staff replacing general Abu Belal Muhammad Shafiul Huq.
 As army chief Aziz was critical during superseding five senior generals including Sheikh Mamun Khaled and Mahfuzur Rahman.

 During his tenure, the army witnessed important reforms that includes participation in 54 United Nations peacekeeping missions in 40 countries and furthermore facilitation the signing of a non-binding agreement with the Kingdom of Saudi Arabia for military cooperation and support that includes the deployment of Bangladeshi troops in Saudi Arabia.

 He retired from the army on 24 June 2021 succeeded by general Shafiuddin Ahmed as chief of army staff.

 Personal life

 Aziz is married to Begum Dilshad Nahar Aziz and the couple has three sons.
+His second son is serving as an officer at Bangladesh Army.
 Aziz had 5 brothers including younger brother Tofail Ahmed Joseph, a convicted criminal.
 In 2017, media reported that Joseph had spent 20 months in hospital, allegedly without any medical reason, and in privileged conditions.
 He was transported back to the jail from hospital when the issue was raised.
 He was given a presidential pardon on 30 May 2018, in order to undergo medical treatment in India.
 Two other brothers, Harris Ahmed (or Haris) and Anis Ahmed, were also named as accomplices in the murder of Mostafa, and a fourth sibling, Sayeed Ahmed Tipu, was shot dead by assailants in the 1990s.